Skyworks Solutions, Inc. (SWKS) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Skyworks Solutions, Inc. (SWKS) is $104.95, which is $1.73 above the current market price.
-The public float for SWKS is 159.39M, and currently, short sellers hold a 2.61% ratio of that floaft.
-The average trading volume of SWKS on January 05, 2024 was 1.75M shares.
+The average price estimated by analysts for SWKS is $104.95, which is $0.37 above than the current price.
+The public float for SWKS is 159.38M, and at present, short sellers hold a 2.61% of that float.
+The average trading volume of SWKS on January 10, 2024 was 1.77M shares.

 SWKS’s Market Performance

-SWKS’s stock has seen a -9.78% decrease for the week, with a 4.33% rise in the past month and a 5.79% gain in the past quarter.
-The volatility ratio for the week is 2.00%, and the volatility levels for the past 30 days are at 2.03% for Skyworks Solutions, Inc. The simple moving average for the last 20 days is -5.34% for SWKS stock, with a simple moving average of -0.64% for the last 200 days.
+SWKS’s stock has seen a -4.15% decrease for the week, with a 2.25% rise in the past month and a 6.48% gain in the past quarter.
+The volatility ratio for the week is 2.11%, and the volatility levels for the past 30 days are at 1.98% for Skyworks Solutions, Inc. The simple moving average for the past 20 days is -4.57% for SWKS’s stock, with a 0.83% simple moving average for the past 200 days.

 Insider Trading